-The state statues define area variances as: "') authorization whethe zoning board of appeals for the use of and in a manner whis not allowed by dimensional or physical requirements of applicable zoning regulations."
+The state statues define area variances as: "the authorization by the zoning board of appeals for the use of land in a manner which is not allowed by dimensional or physical requirements of the applicable zoning regulations."

-General Dira Daw, 81-b(1)
+General City Law, 81-b(1)

-The state statues then go or to provide the zoring board with the standards for granting the area variances;
+The state statues then go on to provide the zoning board with the standards for granting the area variances;

-- "(b) In making it's determination, the order glocard shall to einto consideration the benefit to the applicant if the variance = granted, as weighed against the detriment to the health, safety as welfare of the neighborhood or community by sing grant.
-In maxisuch determination the board shall also consider: - (1) whether an undesirable change will approduced in a character of the neighborhood or a detrine a nearby propert will be created by the granting of the area (2) and (3). - (2) whether the benefit sought by the applicant can achieved by some method feasible for the applicant to pursue, stimulation and area variance; - (3) whether the requested area variance is substantial; - (4) whether the proposed variance will the in adverse effect or impact on the physical or environmental condition in the neighborhood or district; and - (5) whether the alleged difficulty was self-created; which consideration shall be relevant to the decision of the board of appeals, but shall not necessarily preclude the granting of the area variance.
+- "(b) In making it's determination, the zoning board shall take into consideration the benefit to the applicant if the variance is granted, as weighed against the detriment to the health, safety and welfare of the neighborhood or community by such grant.
+In making such determination the board shall also consider: - (1) whether an undesirable change will be produced in the character of the neighborhood or a detriment to nearby properties will be created by the granting of the area variance; - (2) whether the benefit sought by the applicant can be achieved by some method feasible for the applicant to pursue, other than an area variance; - (3) whether the requested area variance is substantial; - (4) whether the proposed variance will have an adverse effect or impact on the physical or environmental condition in the neighborhood or district; and - (5) whether the alleged difficulty was self-created; which consideration shall be relevant to the decision of the board of appeals, but shall not necessarily preclude the granting of the area variance.

-The board of appeals , in the granting of area variances, short grant the minimum variance that it shall seem necessary by adequate and at the same time preserve and protes the character of the neighborhood and the health, safety and welfare of the community."
+The board of appeals , in the granting of area variances, shall grant the minimum variance that it shall deem necessary and adequate and at the same time preserve and protect the character of the neighborhood and the health, safety and welfare of the community."